Azure SQL Database and performance for single databases

-For SQL Database analysis, you can also query sys.resource_stats to get historical statistics on sessions using the active_session_count column.
-Move information is provided on using this view in the following monitoring section.
+For SQL Database analysis, you can get historical statistics on sessions.
+Query sys.resource_stats, and use the active_session_count column.
+See the next section for more information about using this view.

-There are two views that enable you to monitor resource usage for a SQL database relative to its service tier:
+Two views can help you monitor resource use for a SQL database relative to its service tier:

 For other queries, see the examples in sys.dm_db_resource_stats.

-It is worth noting that other application types may interpret the same graph differently.
-For example, if an application tried to process payroll data each day and had the same chart, this kind of "batch job" model might do fine in a P1 performance level.
-The P1 performance level has 100 DTUs compared to the 200 DTUs of the P2 performance level.
-That means that the P1 performance level provides half the performance of the P2 performance level.
-So 50% of CPU utilization in P2 equals 100% CPU utilization in P1.
-As long as the application does not have timeouts, it may not matter if a job takes two hours or 2.5 hours to complete as long as it gets done today.
-An application in this category can probably use a P1 performance level.
-You can take advantage of the fact that there are periods of time during the day when resource usage is lower, meaning that any "big peak" might spill over into one of the troughs later in the day.
-The P1 performance level might be great for such an application (and save it money) as long as the jobs can complete on-time each day.
+Note that other application types might interpret the same graph differently.
+For example, if an application tries to process payroll data each day and has the same chart, this kind of "batch job" model might do fine at a P1 performance level.
+The P1 performance level has 100 DTUs compared to 200 DTUs at the P2 performance level.
+The P1 performance level provides half the performance of the P2 performance level.
+So, 50 percent of CPU use in P2 equals 100 percent CPU use in P1.
+If the application does not have timeouts, it might not matter if a job takes 2 hours or 2.5 hours to finish, if it gets done today.
+An application in this category probably can use a P1 performance level.
+You can take advantage of the fact that there are periods of time during the day when resource use is lower, so that any "big peak" might spill over into one of the troughs later in the day.
+The P1 performance level might be good for that kind of application (and save money), as long as the jobs can finish on time each day.

 SELECT TOP 10 * FROM sys.resource_stats WHERE database_name = 'resource1' ORDER BY start_time DESC